aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink-prereq.md

--   Go to the [GCP API & Services dashboard](https://console.cloud.google.com/apis) and click the **BigQuery API**
+-   Go to the [GCP API & Services dashboard](https://console.cloud.google.com/apis) and click the **BigQuery API**.
--   Verify the BigQuery API is already enabled or follow the steps given to enable it
+-   Verify the BigQuery API is already enabled or follow the provided steps to enable it.

 ## Create the Google BigQuery dataset {#gcp-bigquery-sink-connector-bigquery-dataset}

-You can either send the Apache Kafka data to an existing Google BigQuery dataset or create a new one using [the GCP console](https://console.cloud.google.com/bigquery) by following the [instructions in the dedicated page](https://cloud.google.com/bigquery/docs/datasets).
+You can either send the Apache Kafka data to an existing Google BigQuery dataset or create one using [the GCP console](https://console.cloud.google.com/bigquery) by following the [instructions in the dedicated page](https://cloud.google.com/bigquery/docs/datasets).